nhrones/BuenoCache/readme.md

 // Persist to the IndexedDB worker worker postMessage(id, value = JSON.stringify([...buenoCache.entries()]))
 ```

+## Note:
+This app has been bundled with esBuild (automatically in HotServe)!
+The app prefers to run from **_Hot-Serve_** https://github.com/nhrones/Hot
+It will also run from any other dev server.

 ## Observed performance
 You can appreciate the performance of this persisted cache, by deleting the IndexedDB
 dataset while the app is running.